CompIsle/Unit-15-Asignment-2/doc/Test.md

 ### Specifications and Required Qualifications:
 Test 1:\
 Outcome: Passed\
-Description: This section clearly outline whats the roles and responsibility of a junior web devloper.
+Description: This section clearly outline whats the roles and responsibility of a junior web developer are.

 Test 2:\
 Inital Outcome: Failed\
 Description: Most of the required qualfications/skills for the junior web devloper job are ok but a few are not.
-For example that you are required to have 2 years experinece of being a junior web delvoper before you can become a junior web devloper.\
+For example the old requirments said that you are required to have 2 years experinece of being a junior web developer before you can become a junior web developer.\
 ScreenShot:\
 ![Image of old Job Requirments with mistake](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfJobRequirments1.png)\
 Final Outcome: Passed.\
-Description: I fixed this error and correted the Requirments.
+Description: I fixed this error and corrected the Requirments.

 Test 3:\
 Outcome: Passed\
-Description: The job specification are neatly layed out and easy to read and understand.
+Description: The job specification are neatly laid out and easy to read and understand.

 ### Online Application Form:
 Test 1:\